What is New Supply Shared Equity (NSSE)?

 The New Supply Shared Equity Scheme aims to help people on low to moderate incomes buy a new build home which is affordable for their needs.

 Through the NSSE scheme, eligible applicants can buy a new home from DGHP that has been built for shared equity sale.

 This means that applicants fund the majority share of the purchase of their property and own the property outright, with the Scottish Government holding the remaining share of the property under a shared equity agreement.

-For example, if you pay for 80% of your home, the Scottish Government will pay for and hold 20% of the share.
-After an initial period of 19 years, the buyer will be required to purchase their remaining share from the Scottish Government, which will mean outright ownership.
+For example, if you pay for 60% of your home, the Scottish Government will pay for and hold 40% of the share.
 You also have the opportunity to increase your share up to 100% in the future.

 Do you qualify?

 The scheme is aimed at households on low to moderate incomes, who can demonstrate that they can’t buy a new build house to suit their needs without help from the NSSE scheme.

 The scheme is available to first-time buyers.
 However, priority is given to:

 - social renters (people who rent from the council or a housing association)